 Comfort and Grace – Isaiah 40

-The Old Testament unveils both the Lord’s great love for His people and the glorious purity of His law.
-Recognizing the conflict, He also made provision for human failures that violate His law – a heartfelt repentance and holy ritual sacrifice.
+The Old Testament unveils both the Lord’s great love for people and the glorious purity of His law.
+Recognizing the conflict, He also made provision for human failures that violate His law – heartfelt repentance and a holy ritual sacrifice.

-But the historical record in the scriptures also documents mankind’s failure to stick with His plan.
-We get tired of “being good” and eventually turn away from Him to follow after other gods or idols that don’t interfere so much with our own pleasures.
+But peoples’ record in the scriptures also documents our constant failure to stick with His plan.
+We get tired of “being good” and eventually turn away from Him to follow after other gods or idols that don’t interfere so much with the pursuit our own unholy pleasures.

-A new plan was required – one that had, in fact, been established since the beginnings of creation.
+A new plan was required if this was going to work – one that had, in fact, been established since the beginnings of creation.

 John the Baptist was sent by God to be the herald of His new plan – a salvation by grace made possible through the death and resurrection of Jesus Christ.
 Isaiah and the other prophets had been given several visions and words of knowledge by the Holy Spirit that outlined various pieces of the plan.
 But they themselves only had a partial understanding of what its fulfillment would look like, and even John the Baptist did not have the complete picture until it was fully revealed through Jesus’ ministry.

 Isaiah had been Judah’s chief prophet, serving under multiple kings from Uzziah through Hezekiah.
-Besides presenting them and us with several key aspects of the future Messiah, he also helped these kings to call upon God during several of their serious challenges.
-He also brought them many messages from God full of hope, deliverance, and love.
+Besides presenting them, and us, with several key descriptors of the coming Messiah, he also joined with several kings to call upon God during times of serious trouble.
+Isaiah also brought to them critical messages from God, many full of hope, deliverance, and love, others with warnings.
+He covered all the bases of prophecy.

-The next king, Manasseh, was about to take center stage in Judah and would lead the nation down the path of blatant idolatry and disobedience.
-His evil fifty-five-year reign helped to solidify their faithless ways and bring them closer to an ultimate defeat by Nebuchadnezzar and exile to Babylon.
+The next king after Isaiah’s death, Manasseh, was about to take center stage in Judah and would lead the nation down the path of blatant idolatry and disobedience.
+His evil fifty-five-year reign helped to solidify faithless ways and bring the nation closer to an ultimate defeat by Nebuchadnezzar and exile into Babylon.

-Yet, even before all this happened, Isaiah saw beyond it to a new day when Messiah would come in holiness and purity to assume the throne in Jerusalem.
-God revealed to Isaiah that this Divine Ruler will one day reign over the entire world, bringing in an eternal era of peace, justice, and joy.
+Yet, even before all this tragedy happened, Isaiah saw beyond it to a new day when Messiah would come in holiness and purity to assume the throne in Jerusalem.
+God revealed to Isaiah that this Divine Ruler will one day reign over the entire world, bringing with Him an eternal era of peace, justice, and joy.

-Isaiah also foretold that first a messenger would come in the spirit of Elijah to make the people ready for this coming King.
+Isaiah also foretold that a messenger would precede Messiah, coming in the spirit of Elijah, to make ready the people for the arrival of this coming King.
 We now know that John the Baptist would be that messenger.
-He came to stir up the peoples’ hearts to be open and hungry for the imminent coming of the Lord Jesus Christ.
+He came to stir up the peoples’ hearts to be open and hungry for the imminent unveiling of the Lord Jesus Christ.

-The gospel writer Luke says this about John:
+The gospel writer Luke says this about John the Baptist:

 And he went into all the region around the Jordan, preaching a baptism of repentance for the remission of sins, as it is written in the book of the words of Isaiah the prophet, saying: